w3teal/www/src/pages/about.md

 Logo variations:
 ![Logo variations](/assets/branding.png)

+Behind all these W3 Teal profiles, there is only 1 person who is always on the internet, let me introduce myself, Muhammad Danish Naufal!
+I am present on the internet as an anonymous person.

 There's so much you can learn about me, but here the curated:
 - I'm school at [SMP (Highschool) Negeri 1](https://www.instagram.com/smpn1tamora/).
 (There's no tech specific thing)
 - I'm [started coding at 2023](https://fosstodon.org/@w3teal/114063974065067779) (Specifically in Friday, August 25, with sportswear)